Full-Stack Development With React and Java (Spring Boot): Complete 2025 Guide

 In this section, we’ll create a simple security configuration using Spring Security and Basic Auth for authentication.

-By completing these steps, we now have a secure and functional Java backend that can handle data storage and API requests.
-The next step is to integrate these APIs with our React frontend to create a complete full-stack application.
+With these steps completed, you now have a secure and fully functional Java backend capable of handling data persistence and REST API requests.
+Paving the way to integrate it with your React frontend and build a robust full-stack web application.

 We'll now focus on integrating a React frontend with the Java backend we created.
 This is not a React learning tutorial, so we won't delve deeply into React concepts.
 Instead, we'll concentrate on how to connect your React app with the Java Spring Boot APIs we've built.
 We already covered how to set up a react project.
 Now, let's focus on how to connect our React frontend to the Java backend we created.